Highlighting creative businesses that add value to our lives

 23 September 2015 - Anaheim, California

 It's the end of an era.
-I've had three wonderful years filled with daydreams, roller coasters, and yummy treats found in the most cliché corners of an imaginary world.
-I won't be renewing my Disneyland Annual Passport at the end of his month.
+I've had three wonderful years filled with day dreams, roller coasters and yummy treats found in the most cliche corners of an imaginary world.
+I won't be renewing my Disneyland Annual Passport at the end of this month.
 I also won't ever get the same Southern California pass back again since Disney discontinued it.
 It was the perfect option for me, too.
 I didn't mind being blocked out on highly populated days or even an entire month during the summer.
 Standing in long lines under the California sun and resembling livestock as I'm herded from one ride to another hardly evokes feelings of happiness.

 The best time to visit Disneyland will always be in the evenings.
-That's when the magic really begins for me (and when the parking is cheaper).
-Millions of vibrant lights pave the streets, outline moving rides, give depth to the surrounding trees - almost making it easier to see at night than during the day.
-The contrast of colors and constant music force a smile to my face as I hum a merry turn.
+That's when the magic really comes to life for me (and when the parking is cheapest).
+Millions of vibrant lights pave the streets, outline moving rides, give depth to the surrounding trees almost making it easier to see at night than during the day.
+The contrast of colors and constant music force a smile to my face as I hum a merry tune.
 The young children, who have passed out from their sugar highs, don't even wake as Disney says goodnight with a glorious display of fireworks and water shows.

 They've done a fantasmic job of ensuring the park is clean, safe and friendly (I'm pretty sure the churro-man knows me by name).
-My research on Disney's strict rules for both personnel and park guests was eventually confirmed by friends who have worked there personally.
+My research on Disney's strict rules for both personnel and park guests was eventually confirmed by friends who have personally worked there.
 If anyone does anything inappropriate, they are either fired or banned for life.
-I attribute the success of most businesses to this simple, solitary concept. > If it's not working, let it go.
+I attribute the success of most businesses to this simple, solitary concept -- If it's not working, let it go.

 Someday my prince will come and cough up the boatloads of money it now costs to become a Premium Passholder.
 In the mean time, while I continue my daydreams, here are 10 rules Disney has for their employees/"cast members" that other businesses can learn from: